DatabayAG/ILIAS-LTI-Platform/CONCEPT.md

 1. Gradebook
 2. Score History

+While the "Assignment and Grade Services Specification" describes multiple ways to manage create and manage line item, the repository object supports the "Declarative Approach" only by creating the line item in the moment of ressource link creation.
+This approach is backwards compatible with older LTI versions.

 ##### Grade Book

-The "Grade Book" view presents a tabular gradebook/matrix of users (rows) and their results (the current/last submitted score in each case) ILIAS stored for the tool's "Line Items" (columns).
+The "Grade Book" view presents a tabular gradebook/matrix of users (rows) and their results (the current/last submitted score) ILIAS stored for the tool's "Line Item".

 A button "Re-calculate Results" is displayed above the gradebook to re-calculate the results of the users based on the scores provided by the context.